noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * `keyboard navigation`

    * The Tab key should provide focus to the widget as a whole. and not to its child elements
-   * + widget children should be navigatable/selectable via arrow keysFor example, tabbing to a menu bar should NOT put focus on the menu's first element.
+   * + widget children should be navigatable/selectable via arrow keys, tabbing to a menu bar should NOT put focus on the menu's first element.
    * + outside `<form>`: `spacebar` and `enter` should select/activate the control
    * + inside `<form>`: `spacebar` select/activate, `enter` submit
    * + generally you should mimic the standard desktop behavior